Skip to content

 Copy the downloaded ioto-eval-src.tgz compressed tar archive to a suitable directory and extract the contents.
 This will place the ioto source in a ioto-1.0.0 directory.

-The eval source is a somewhat recent copy of the full release and is always set to verion 1.0.0.
+The eval source is a recent release and is always set to verion 1.0.0.
 It may not include all the latest features and patches that are present in the full release -- but it is ideal for evaluating Ioto.

 1